-It is essential the Board and the SWBOCES staff keep component Boards of Education informed as to policies and programs that might affect their educational programs.
-To the greatest extent possible, the SWBOCES staff and the Board should attempt to provide written and/or oral communication to the superintendents and board members of component districts on any matter that might affect them, including agendas and minutes of SWBOCES meetings.
+It is essential the Board and the SWBOCES staff keep component boards of education informed as to policies and programs that might affect their educational processes.
+As much as possible, the SWBOCES staff and the Board should attempt to provide written and/or oral communication to the superintendents and board members of component districts on any matter that might affect them, including agendas and minutes of the SWBOCES meetings.